-Let’s write a css selector that will choose the input field after “username”.
+Let’s write an XPath and css selector that will choose the input field after “username”.
 This will select the “alias” input, or will select a different element if the form is reordered.

 We can easily select the username element without adding a class or an id to the element.

-We can even chain filters to be more specific with our selections.
+We can even chain filters to be more specific with our selectors.

-Here Selenium will act on the input field with name=”continue” and type=”button”
+Here Selenium will act on the input field with name="login" and type="submit"